DrPsychick/docker-telegraf/README.md

 **Beware**:

-Docker only support "simple variables.
+Docker only support *simple variables*.
 No ", no ' and especially no newlines in variables.
 To define a multiline variable, look at the `TEL_INPUTS_CPU_FLAGS` variable in the example output.